 An agent can help you price strategically – neither too high nor too low, but at the optimal spot on the possible range of prices.
 Getting the price right the first time around can save you a lot of money, time, and frustration.
 The trick is getting the price as high as possible without crossing over the line where it will drive buyers away.

 Choose a Good Local Real Estate Agent When Selling Your House

-If selling your house before the new year in Shoreline is truly your goal, then you need the services of a local agent.
+If selling your house before the new year in Seattle is truly your goal, then you need the services of a local agent.
 With her finger on the pulse of the local market and possibly a list of interested buyers already in hand, a local agent can help you sell more quickly.
 When you cal us, ask about sales records and their recent listings, as well as the marketing plan for your home.